CraigGo/Portfolio/Linear Regression/README.md

-# Solving Business Problems using Linear Regression by Craig Fleischman
+# Solving Business Problems using Linear Regression

 A Jupyter Notebook and R was used to perform the statistical analysis on the research question in this group project.
 I performed the EDA (Exploratory Data Analysis) as well as developmed the Optimized Step Model.